bbrisket/DailyFantasy/README.md

 Data was pulled from rotogrinder (DraftKings contest stats), rotoguru (DraftKings salaries), and Pro Football Reference (NFL stats).

+## Current usage
+Select a DraftKings upcoming contest (on the website, not the mobile app) and download the accompanying .csv file.
+Open assemble_lineup.py, navigate to the `main()` function and set `import_csv_flag` to `True`.
+Then set `csv_path` to the path where your downloded .csv file was saved.
+In the last line of the main() function, specify the contest type ("classic" or "showdown") and pick the number of lineups to output.
+The variance across generated lineups can be changed by altering the max_overlap argument.

+Note: The DraftKings .csv file contains a column named `AvgPtsPerGame` that is currently the basis for our code's projections.
+In the event that you have different projected scores for specific players, edit the values directly within the DraftKings .csv file.

+## Files
 ------
 [COMPLETE]
 * build_DB.py - Sets up a SQL database (dfs.db) for storing contest data and player data
 * build_csv.py - Creates .csv files for each table found within dfs.db

 [FUNCTIONAL/IN PROGRESS]
+* assemble_lineup.py - Builds the optimal lineup using a CVXPY multi-variable programmer
 * contest_analysis.ipynb - Contains visualizations and explorations of contest data
 ------
 [NONFUNCTIONAL/IN PROGRESS]
-* assemble_lineup.py - Builds the optimal lineup based on stats scraped from Pro Football Reference
-* build_LOL.py - Analogue for esports; currently lacks a comprehensive source of stats
+* build_LOL.py - Analogue for esports; currently lacks a comprehensive source for player performance statistics

 ------
 [DATA]